thinkshout/thinkshout/blog/_posts/2020-11-27-accessible-cards.md

 ![screenshot of an education webpage](/assets/images/blog/education1.png) {:.center}

 On this element, there’s a link around the icon as well as around the title next to it.
-It’s not very intuitive to click on the icon as a link, and it triggers a (Duplicate Error warning in WAVE)[https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh].
+It’s not very intuitive to click on the icon as a link, and it triggers a [Duplicate Error warning in WAVE](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh).

 ![A WAVE tool error shows a redundant link error](/assets/images/blog/link1.png) {:.center}